OpenMRI/ocra/programming.md

 description: Programming pulse sequences
 ---
 ## Overview
 The core of the OCRA project is the microsequencer, a softcore processor implemented in the FPGA to ensure real-time execution.
 This processor supports a very small instruction set that allows the convenient construction of real-time event tables and basic looping over the tables.
 An event-table describes the time at which an event is to happen inside the program.
 The most common such event is the production of a pulse waveform, such as a RF pulse or a gradient pulse, and the gating of the signal receiver.
-As result, the totality of these event tables is also called a "pulse sequence", as it describes the precise timing and sequence of the pulses being played out by OCRA as part of a NMR/MRI experiment.
+As result, the totality of these event tables is also called a __pulse sequence__, as it describes the precise timing and sequence of the pulses being played out by OCRA as part of a NMR/MRI experiment.

 At the lowest level, the microsequencer can be programmed in a compact assembly-like language describing these tables.
 This language is designed to be machine generated, assuming there would always be either a UI-based or higher-level language generating the micro-sequencer instructions, but for very simple experiements, even basic imaging, these can be easily human written.
 The biggest down-side of human written microsequencer code is that the timing isn't easily parameterizable, as the microsequencer has no math capabilities, and the python assembler as of now cannot evaluate literal math expressions (anyone interested in implementing that, please contact me).